-I Lost my training registration certificate and I need to test, what do I do?
+I Lost my training registration certificate and I need to take the exam, what do I do?

-You are required to give the Department of Agriculture, Trade and Consumer Protection (DATCP) the training registration certificate at time of testing.
+You are required to give DATCP the training registration certificate at time of testing.
 DATCP will NOT process your test without this certificate.
-The UW PAT Program charges $10 for the reissuing a lost certificate.
-Retesting does not require a new certificate.
+The UW-PAT Program charges $10 for the reissuing a lost certificate.
+Retesting (if you fail an exam) does not require a new certificate.
 Certificates will ONLY be issued to applicators we have record of purchasing the training fee.
-If we have no record of training then a new training fee must be paid in full.
-The reissued certificate will go to the address in the original order unless a new one is provided, it is then the responsibility of the applicator / company to send it to DATCP to have the test processed.
+If we have no record of that purchase then a new training fee must be paid in full.
+The reissued certificate will go to the address in the original order unless a new one is provided, it is then the responsibility of the applicator / company to send it to DATCP to have the exam processed.

 I have not received my results, certification card or license yet.
 Who do I contact?

-The UW PAT Program does not provide certification cards, applicator licenses or have access to your test results.
-Everything to do with this and your test results is the Department of Agriculture, Trade and Consumer Protection’s (DATCP) responsibility.
+The UW-PAT Program does not provide certification cards, applicator licenses or have access to your test results.
+For these issues contact DATCP.
 If you have not received your certification card or license please email email@example.com.
 DATCP is given 30 days to provide results and cards, but it often takes between two to three weeks.
-Tests done at the Dane County (commercial only) testing center provide results and cards after the test.
+Exams taken at the Dane County (commercial only) testing center are scored immediately and provide results and cards after the test.

 I have lost my certification card or license.
 Can I get another one issued?

 Yes you can, please contact DATCP at firstname.lastname@example.org and ask to have another one reissued.
 Please provide your name, certification / license number and shipping address to have another sent.
 Forgot your certification number or license number, no worries look it up.

 I am not going to make my test.
 Do I need to let DATCP know?